maarufvazifdar/dijkstra_pathplanning/README.md

 2. `cd dijkstra_pathplanning`
 3. `python3 Dijkstra-pathplanning-maaruf-vazifdar.py`

 4. Provide the starting x,y and goal x,y coordinates and enter 0,1 or 2 to visualize the output.
-(Visalising all explored nodes can take long time, so please be patient.)
+(Visualizing all explored nodes can take long time, so please be patient.)